hotrodwinston/homeserverstack/README.md

 Rpi 4 2gb running docker with duckDNS and Nginx proxy manager containers to provide an external connection to casaos control panel.

-Rpi 4 2gb running Home Assistant with z-wave and zigbee combo usb and nabu casa subscription.

 # Software
 Lubuntu current LTS (22.04 as of writing) with NoMachine to access the GUI if needed.